chentschel/ethgames-contracts/README.md

 - Each party then has a time window to send valid proofs:
     `setDisputeEvidence(msgHash, otherPartySignature, channelBalance, nonce);`

 - After the dispute period, any address can settle the dispute and close the channel.
     `closeDispute(bytes32 _channelId);`

-# ethgames-contracts